Overview

 Toll and Affordability Program

-The toll will help manage congestion, and help pay for:
+The toll will help manage congestion and help pay for expanded transit service and other transportation improvements.

-Treasure Island residents: The San Francisco Board of Supervisors decided in 2019 that existing Treasure Island residents will not pay the toll.
+Treasure Island residents: The TIMMA Board decided in 2019 that existing Treasure Island residents will not pay the toll.
 This toll exemption means Treasure Island residents will be able to drive on or off the island any number of times at any time of day and they will not pay the toll.
-Read the resolution approving a toll exemption for current Treasure Island residents.
-(PDF)
+Read the resolution approving a toll exemption for current Treasure Island residents (PDF).

 Proposed Toll Hours, Rates and Discounts